open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 Please note that Events are sent directly to the OTel Log SDK, which currently lacks a number of advanced features present in popular log frameworks.
-For example: pattern logging, file rotation, network appenders, etc. These features cannot be used with Events at this time.
+For example: pattern logging, file rotation, network appenders, etc. These features cannot be used with the Event API at this time.
+If a log framework is capable of creating logs which correctly map to the Event data model, that is also an acceptable way to create Events.

 ## EventLoggerProvider